9 Ways to Foster Enhanced Communications on Your Community Board

 New board members require a solid working knowledge of local, provincial and federal laws that impact residents and board members.
 Your community’s governing documents and how your property management company works is a lot to absorb.
 Be exercise patience with yourself and your fellow board members.
 In time, you’ll be well prepared to respond to residents’ requests and concerns as a cohesive unit.

-7. Understanding the role
+7. Understanding your role in board member communication

 Empower yourself to act by taking time to understand your board’s governing documents as well as local, provincial and federal laws.